William H. McNeill: Awards and honors

-In 2009, he won the National Humanities Medal.
-In February 2010, President Barack Obama, a former University of Chicago instructor himself, awarded McNeill the National Humanities Medal to recognize "his exceptional talent as a teacher and scholar at the University of Chicago and as an author of more than 20 books, including The Rise of the West: A History of the Human Community (1963), which traces civilizations through 5,000 years of recorded history".
+In February 2010, President Barack Obama, a former University of Chicago instructor himself, awarded McNeill the 2009 National Humanities Medal to recognize "his exceptional talent as a teacher and scholar at the University of Chicago and as an author of more than 20 books, including The Rise of the West: A History of the Human Community (1963), which traces civilizations through 5,000 years of recorded history".
+He wrote more than 20 books.

 Personal life

 In 1946 McNeill married Elizabeth Darbishire, whom he met during his military service during World War II as an assistant military attaché to the Greek and Yugoslavian governments-in-exile in Cairo.
 She died in 2006.
-McNeill himself died in July 2016 at the age of 98.
+McNeill himself died in July 2016 at the age of 98 at Torrington, Connecticut.